Tennis players with a flat-foot lack the ‘normal arch’, which makes it dangerous and painful to play tennis without the appropriate shoes.

 I truly loved the dynamic response system in the Propulse shoes.
 I noted that the system assisted in supporting my foot’s ball and the toes as I moved around the tennis court playing.

 Its chassis-style foot belt enabled the four-point support to my flat feet.
 Interestingly, the system assisted in protecting my foot by keeping in the right alignment and reducing pain as I enjoyed the tennis game.

-Protecting your feet and providing the right arch support must be your ultimate goal when choosing a tennis shoes for your flat feet: all which I found in the Babolat Propulse 4 All Court shoe.
+Protecting your feet and providing the right arch support must be your ultimate goal when choosing tennis shoes for your flat feet: all of which I found in the Babolat Propulse 4 All Court shoe.